 Centenary Legacy Books

-We have published two books to mark the centenary of the First World War.
+We published two books to mark the centenary of the First World War.
 They are available in a bookshop near you now!

-All of the winning entries from the last four years of the poetry, art, and song competition have been published in a beautiful anthology of creative work by children and young people, inspired by the First World War.
-This will be available far and wide, along with Stories of the First World War, which provides an introduction to the Great War period for young people.
+All of the winning entries from the four Centenary poetry, art, and song competitions from 2014-18 have been published in a beautiful anthology of creative work by children and young people, inspired by the First World War.
+The anthology is available on Amazon here.
+Stories of the First World War provides an introduction to the Great War period for young people, with examples of poetry and art from the period along with personal stories.
+Stories can be purchased on Amazon here.

 Never Such Innocence: The Centenary of the First World War